 Nancy Bocskor, President of the Nancy Bocskor Company and professor at GSPM as well as one of the 2017 PLEN Mentor Award honorees, welcomed the audience of PLEN alumnae and young professionals by discussing one of the major themes of every PLEN event: there are many different paths that you can take to achieve your goals.
 Bocskor also highlighted the importance of bringing in different perspectives to the work that you do.
 “I’m always delighted to meet women who are STEM majors, who are majoring in journalism, or foreign affairs,” because successful policy leadership means including diverse perspectives and ways of thinking.

 Bocskor also noted that whenever she gets questions about graduate schools, she asks about passions.
-“Students are always asking me, ‘what should I do what I graduate from school?’” she explained, “and I always say, tell me what your passion is.”
+“Students are always asking me, ‘what should I do when I graduate from school?’” she explained, “and I always say, tell me what your passion is.”
 Along this vein, Nordlinger shared the advice he often gives to students: “In 15-20 years, what is your dream job?
 Figure that out, and then move backwards from there.”
 At her PLEN seminar, Senkeeto also received advice about how graduate school fits into her career plans; “You don’t need to go to law school!” her mentor told her.
 With this advice, Senkeeto started working in policy after her undergrad and found the Public Policy Analysis degree to be more inline with her long-term career goals.
 All of the panelists highlighted how much of a financial and time commitment graduate school is, so making sure that you choose the right program at the right time is essential.

 Most of the speakers attended graduate school while working full time.
 While they all noted that balancing work, school, and life in general was extremely difficult, they all emphasized the important skills they learned from this experience.
 Yuen, who attended GSPM while also working full time at AAUW, learned how to find a healthy work-life balance, and also found the ability to immediately apply her coursework to the real world extremely beneficial to her success.
 “The value of having work experience before going to grad school brought me to the next level,” she said about working on Capitol Hill and AAUW before deciding to pursue her Master’s degree while working full time.